MPCM-Net: Multi-scale network integrates partial attention convolution with Mamba for ground-based cloud image segmentation: Proposed Method

 The performance degradation in linear attention mechanisms stems from their inability to propagate Q-amplitude values.
 Consequently, attention scores across different features remain confined to an identical distribution, failing to dynamically focus on salient regions in response to variations in Q-values.
+This mechanism utilizes the kernel function $\phi$ (.) to approximate the similarity function and maps $Q$ and $K$ to positive real numbers.
 The core innovation of SLA addresses this limitation by introducing an offset term to amplify weights associated with higher original attention scores, thereby enhancing local feature concentration.
 Specifically, as illustrated in Fig.~\ref{fig_2} (g), we reformulate the similarity computation by incorporating a scaling factor $\alpha$ and offset $\beta$ into the original linear attention framework, formulating a novel attention metric as follows: